-I grew up working with my father, Bob Williamson, in Amarillo, Texas.
-At his studio we performed nearly every aspect of taxidermy, from making our own manikins to tanning our own skins.
-In 2008 I moved to Austin, Texas and worked for master taxidermist Terry Van Loenen at Game Tracks Taxidermy Studio.
-My dad was a good taxidermist and focused on the "core" of a mount, meaning, he made sure the mount would last a lifetime.
+I grew up working with my father, Bob Williamson, in Amarillo, TX.
+We performed nearly every aspect of taxidermy at his studio, from making our own mannikins, to tanning our own skins.
+In 2008, I moved to Austin, TX and worked for master taxidermist Terry Van Loenen at Game Tracks Taxidermy Studio.
+My dad was a good taxidermist and focused on the "core" of a mount, meaning he made sure the mount would last a lifetime.
 Terry is a true artist and focused on bringing trophies to life.
 The time with my father taught me the importance of longevity in mounts, while my time with Terry taught me the art of how to bring a trophy to life.
 While I earned my Master's in Accounting from Texas State University in San Marcos, I offered wholesale taxidermy to other taxidermists.
 I developed a reputation for small mammals, exotics, deer, and African safari.
-After I learned the "old world" techniques from my father, developed a keen eye for realistic detail from Terry, and had my skills tested by other taxidermist, I realized taxidermy is in my blood and I'm good at it.
-I spent several years working as a CPA full time and taxidermist part time.
-My time as a practicing CPA gave me insight into the business and clarity into what makes a job fulfilling.
+After I learned the "old world" techniques from my father, developed a keen eye for realistic detail from Terry, and had my skills tested by other taxidermists, I came to realize taxidermy was in my blood and I was a skilled taxidermist.
+I spent several years working as a CPA full-time and taxidermist part-time.
+My time as a practicing CPA gave me insight into the business aspect and clarity into what makes a job fulfilling.
 A desk job is good for some but not for me.
-I am a full time taxidermist, member of the Texas Taxidermy Association, YMBL Alumni, and a CPA.
-Give me a call and lets talk!
+I am now a full-time taxidermist, member of the Texas Taxidermy Association, YMBL Alumni, and a CPA.
+Give me a call and let’s talk!